kevmtbui/Growfolio/INSTALLATION.md

-# Growfolio Installation Instructions
+# GrowFolio Installation Instructions

-Step-by-step guide to install and use the Growfolio Chrome extension.
+Step-by-step guide to install and use the GrowFolio Chrome extension.

 ## Prerequisites